This is a follow-up post from our future is networked & feminine.

 In our institutions and our markets, women are often a minority in the hierarchies, but in a T+I+M+N world, women are over 50% and there is little hierarchy.
 Our future may likely be more networked and feminine.
 In this future will companies, countries, and societies with a gender power balance outpace patriarchal ones?

 In honour of international women’s day, I am sharing this chapter from Life in Perpetual Beta 2.0, part of the perpetual beta series.
-It is a synthesis of several previously published blog posts, one of which raised the ire of several readers.
+It is a synthesis of several previously published blog posts, one of which raised the ire of some readers.